CINO: A Chinese Minority Pre-trained Language Model: CINO Model

-CINO is a multilingual transformer-based model which has the same model architecture as XLM-R. For the CINO-base, it has 12 layers, 768 hidden states, 12 attention heads; for the CINO-large, it has 24 layers, 1024 hidden states and 16 attention heads.
-The main difference between CINO and XLM-R is the word embeddings and the tokenizer.
-We take the XLM-R model's word embeddings and XLM-R tokenizer as our starting point.
-To adapt them for the minority languages, we conduct vocabulary extension and vocabulary pruning.
+CINO is a multilingual transformer-based model with the same architecture as XLM-R. For the CINO-base, it has 12 layers, 768 hidden states, and 12 attention heads; for the CINO-large, it has 24 layers, 1024 hidden states, and 16 attention heads.
+The main differences between CINO and XLM-R are the word embeddings and the tokenizer.
+We start from the word embeddings and the tokenizer of XLM-R and adapt them for the minority languages by vocabulary extension and vocabulary pruning, as depicted in Figure \ref{fig:cino-tokenizer}.

-\textbf{Vocabulary extension}.
+\textbf{Vocabulary Extension}.
 The original XLM-R tokenizer does not recognize Tibetan scripts and Traditional Mongolian scripts, so we extend the XLM-R tokenizer and XLM-R word embeddings matrix with additional tokens.

-To extend the tokenizer, we train sentence-piece tokenizers for Tibetan and Mongolian on the pre-training corpora respectively.
+We train sentence-piece tokenizers for Tibetan and Mongolian on their monolingual pre-training corpora respectively.
 Each of the tokenizers has a vocabulary size of 16,000.
-Then we merge the vocabulary from the Tibetan and Mongolian tokenizers into the original XLM-R tokenizer.
+Then we merge the vocabularies from the Tibetan and Mongolian tokenizers into the original XLM-R tokenizer.
 The merged tokenizer has a vocabulary size of 274,701.

 To extend the word embeddings, we resize the original word embeddings matrix of shape $V\times D$ to $V'\times D$ by appending new rows, where $D$ is the hidden size, $V$ is the original vocabulary size, $V'$ is the new vocabulary size.
 The new rows represent the word vectors of the new tokens from the merged tokenizer.
-They are initialized with a Gaussian distribution of mean 0 and variance 0.02.
+They are initialized with a Gaussian distribution of mean 0.0 and variance 0.02.

-\textbf{Vocabulary pruning}.
-We prune the word embeddings matrix to reduce the model size.
+\textbf{Vocabulary Pruning}.
+Next, we prune the word embeddings matrix to reduce the model size.
 We tokenize the pre-training corpora with the merged tokenizer, and remove all the tokens that have not appeared in the corpora from the merged tokenizer's vocabulary and the word embeddings matrix.
-After the operation, we discard 139,342 tokens.
-A smaller vocabulary size not only leads to a memory-friendly model, but also leads to a faster model by reducing the cost of computing the log-softmax in the MLM (masked language model) task.
-The forward pass time is reduced by approximately 35\% by pruning the vocabulary size from 270k to 140k.
+The above process discards 139,342 tokens.